Hello, my name is

 NB.
 Enough serious talk.

 Irrespective of how I approach a problem I bring these fundamental understandings of the world with me.
-Design problems or empty plates (i.e. printmaking plates) for me they are playgrounds where I can enact unique manners of play. magical worlds where obscurities come together.
+Design problems or empty plates (i.e. printmaking plates) for me they are playgrounds where I can enact unique manners of play and objective observation. magical worlds where obscurities come together.
 You might be able to see this in my work drawing insect portraits 🐞, or trying to predict the supernatural lives of smart objects 🌌.

 As an artist, I’m fascinated by human experiences.

-As a designer, I’m fascinated by human interactions.
+As a designer, I’m fascinated by human/non-human interactions.

 As a human, I’m fascinated by play in everyday experiences.

-If you would like to discuss further or perhaps work with me in any capacity you can contact me 📧 (the link at the bottom works fine as well) and we can set up some time in my virtual office.
-Feel free to reach out to me as .
+If you would like to discuss further or perhaps work with me in any capacity you may contact me 📧 (the link at the bottom works fine as well).
+Feel free to reach out to me as a content writer.